Back to Top

 Realm of Strife™ > Characters > Character Stats

 Character stats are a measure of the physical, mental, and emotional attributes of your character.
 Most character stats have both an Active Use and a Passive Use.
 Active Uses typically result in Stat Test or Stat Roll-offs, while Passive Uses generally modify other elements of your character or are used to calculate resources for various class mechanics.
-There are ten main character stats, however movement can in some ways also be considered a character stat, and is therefore included here.
-Character stats are a number between 0 and 20, and cannot naturally exceed 20.

 Strength